RichieSM/us-to-uk-translator/README.md

 | Broiler | Grill |
 | Canola Oil | Rapeseed Oil |

 This may be particularly useful on websites such as Reddit, where commenters are largely American.
+This is especially important in subreddits such as /r/Cooking where many of the terms above might be confusing.